CrayLabs/SmartSim/doc/orchestrator.rst

 --------
 Overview
 --------
-During colocated deployment, a SmartSim ``Orchestrator`` (the database) is launched on the ``Model`` compute node(s).
-The ``Orchestrator`` is non-clustered and each ``Model`` compute node hosts an instance of the database.
-Processes on the compute host individually address the database.
+During colocated ``Orchestrator`` deployment, a SmartSim ``Orchestrator`` (the database) runs on the ``Models`` compute node(s).
+A colocated ``Orchestrator`` can only be deployed on a single node and cannot be sharded (distributed) over multiple nodes.
+The database on each application node is utilized by SmartRedis clients on the same node.
+With a colocated ``Orchestrator``, latency is reduced in ML inference and TorchScript evaluation by eliminating off-node communication.
+A colocated ``Orchestrator`` is ideal when the data and hardware accelerator are located on the same compute node.

-Communication between a colocated ``Orchestrator`` and ``Model`` is initialized in the application script via a SmartRedis client.
-Since a colocated Orchestrator is launched when the Model is started by the experiment, you may only connect a SmartRedis client to a colocated database from within the associated colocated ``Model`` application.
-The client establishes a connection using the database address detected by SmartSim or provided by the user.
-In multiple database experiments, users provide the `db_identifier` that was specified during ``Model`` initialization when creating a client connection.
+Communication between a colocated ``Orchestrator`` and ``Model`` is initiated in the application script through a SmartRedis client.
+Since a colocated ``Orchestrator`` is launched when the ``Model`` is started by the experiment, connecting a SmartRedis ``Client`` to a colocated database is only possible from within the associated ``Model`` application.

+The client can establish a connection with a colocated ``Orchestrator`` through **three** processes:

+- In an experiment with a single deployed ``Orchestrator``, users can rely on SmartSim to detect the database address through the ``Model`` environment configuration at runtime.
+- Users can provide the database address in the ``Client`` constructor within the ``Model`` application script.
+- In an experiment with multiple ``Orchestrator`` deployments, a user can connect to an ``Orchestrator`` by first specifying the `db_identifier` to the ``ConfigOptions`` constructor.
+A user should then pass the ``ConfigOptions`` instance to the ``Client`` constructor.

-Below is an image illustrating communication within a colocated model spanning multiple compute nodes.
+Below is an image illustrating communication within a colocated ``Model`` spanning multiple compute nodes.
 As demonstrated in the diagram, each process of the application creates its own SmartRedis client connection to the orchestrator running on the same host.

 .. figure:: images/colocated_orchestrator-1.png

-  Sample Colocated Orchestrator Deployment
+  Sample Colocated ``Orchestrator`` Deployment

-Colocated deployment is designed for highly performant online inference scenarios where a distributed process (likely MPI processes) are performing inference with data local to each process.
-Data produced by these processes and stored in the colocated database can be transferred via a SmartRedis client to a standard database to become available for consumption by other applications.
-A tradeoff of colocated deployment is the ability to scale to a large workload.
+Colocated deployment is ideal for highly performant online inference scenarios where a distributed application (likely an MPI application) is performing inference with data local to each process.
+With colocated deployment, data does not need to travel off-node to be used to evaluate a ML model, and the results of the ML model evaluation are stored on-node.

-Colocated deployment rather benefits small/medium simulations with low latency requirements.
-By hosting the database and simulation on the same compute node, communication time is reduced which contributes to quicker processing speeds.
+If a workflow requires an application to both leverage colocated deployment and clustered deployment, multiple clients can be instantiated within an application, with each client connected to a unique deployment.
+This is accomplished through the use of the `db-identifier` specified at Orchestrator initialization time.

 -------
 Example
 -------
-In the following example, we provide a demonstration on automating the deployment of a colocated Orchestrator using SmartSim from within a Python driver script.
-Once the colocated database is launched, we demonstrate connecting a client to the database from within the application script to transmit and poll data.
+In the following example, we demonstrate deploying a colocated ``Orchestrator``.
+Once the database is launched, we walk through connecting a SmartRedis ``Client`` from within the application script to transmit data then poll for the existence of the data on the database.

 The example is comprised of two script files:

 - :ref:`Application Script<colocated_orch_app_script>`
-   The example application script is a Python file that contains instructions to create and connect a SmartRedis client to the colocated Orchestrator.
+   The application script is a Python script that connects a SmartRedis client to the colocated ``Orchestrator``.
+From within the application script, the client is utilized to both send and retrieve data.
 - :ref:`Experiment Driver Script<colocated_orch_driver_script>`
    The experiment driver script launches and manages the example entities with the ``Experiment`` API.